The European Social Charter, the human rights treaty on social and economic rights, guarantees the right to housing in Articles 16 and 31.

 The 13th Meeting of the Council of Europe Dialogue with Roma and Traveller civil society on “Defending the rights of Roma and Traveller children” also supported the role and diversity of civil society, including human rights defenders.
 Most Roma and Traveller children are still members of segregated and discriminated communities in Europe and while some have escaped from material deprivation, millions still face discrimination and human rights violations on a daily basis.
 This is due to factors such as prevalent antigypsyism and weaknesses in national legislation and in its implementation, slow progress and systemic failures of Roma and Traveller inclusion policies regarding segregated housing and education policies, insufficient Traveller site provision policy and slum clearance policies, lack of access to and short-comings of local family and social protection systems, family benefits and services, lack of access to justice and health services which all increase Roma and Traveller children’s plight and vulnerability.

-This work is based on the experience gained in the Intercultural Cities Programme and on the monitoring work of the European Commission against Racism and Intolerance.
-The Committee of Experts on Intercultural Inclusion developed a Model framework for an intercultural integration strategy at the national level and drafted the Committee of Ministers Recommendation on multilevel policies and governance for intercultural integration, which was adopted in April 2022.
+In 2021, the CDADI’s Committee of Experts on Intercultural Integration of Migrants (ADI-INT) developed a Model Framework for an intercultural integration strategy at the national level providing practical guidance to design strategies for promoting inclusive integration across all levels of government.
 The CDADI furthermore adopted a Review report on the implementation of the Committee of Ministers Recommendation CM/Rec(2015)1 on intercultural integration.

 From April 2020 to December 2022, JP ROMACT awarded 46 small grants to different stakeholders in partner municipalities in Bulgaria and Romania, focusing on awareness-raising and material aid aimed at overcoming the impact of the pandemic on the most vulnerable in the Roma communities.
 The projects included information campaigns, distribution of protective items, food items and hygiene products, as well as the disinfection of public spaces.
 From April to December 2020, JP ROMACTED awarded top-up funds to 49 small grants scheme projects to five Beneficiaries and supported organisations in Montenegro and Turkey to ease the effects of the COVID-19 pandemic.
 JP ROMACTED II has a specific component that targeted post-COVID activities in the Western Balkans and Turkey.
 From June 2021 onwards, specific action plans were drawn up with beneficiaries, and community needs assessments were undertaken in the areas of education, employment, housing, and health in Roma communities.
 In March 2022, an assessment report was published in Kosovo* as part of the JP ROMACTED II Programme on the rate of COVID-19 vaccinations in the Roma Ashkali Egyptian communities on: access, information, hesitancy, and barriers.
 In 2023, over 70 projects were designed to mitigate the consequences of the pandemic.
 In addition to this, Risk Management Plans were also drawn in several Beneficiaries to prepare the local authorities for natural and health hazards.